-60 See current Rule 1080(m)(iv)(C).
+$[\]underline{\text{See}}$ current Rule 1080(m)(iv)(C).

 Proposed new Rule 1093(a)(iii)(C)(8) would provide, "A SRCH Order on the Order Book may be routed to an away market if it is locked or crossed by an away market.
-If an ABBO locks or crosses the SRCH Order during the Route Timer, the SRCH Order may route to the away market at the ABBO at the conclusion of the Route Timer.
-If, during the Route Timer, any new interest arrives opposite the SRCH Order that is equal to or better than the ABBO price, the SRCH Order will trade against such new interest at its SRCH Order price."
+If an ABBO locks or crosses the SRCH Order during a new Route Timer, which would subsequently initiate at the conclusion of any Route Timer if interest remains, the SRCH Order may route to the away market at the ABBO at the conclusion of such Route Timer.
+If, during such Route Timer, any new interest arrives opposite the SRCH Order that is equal to or better than the ABBO price, the SRCH Order will trade against such new interest at its SRCH Order price."

-1080(m)(v) to proposed new Rule 1091 and title that rule "Cancellation of Orders and Error Account" and re-letter and renumber the rule is consistent with the Act because these changes update the rule for accuracy.
+these changes update the rule for accuracy.
 The Exchange notes that these amendments are non-substantive.